Lansing police seek missing 17-year-old boy

 LANSING, Mich.
 (WILX) - Police in Lansing are looking for a missing 17-year-old boy.

-Police describe Josyah Espinosa as standing 5 feet, 4 inches tall and weighing about 156 pounds.
+Police describe Deonta Williams as standing 5 feet, 6 inches tall and weighing about 140 pounds.

-Anyone who has seen Josyah Espinosa or knows of her whereabouts is asked to contact the Lansing Police Department at 517-483-4600.
+Anyone who has seen Deonta Williams or knows of his whereabouts is asked to contact the Lansing Police Department at 517-483-4600.

 More: Missing In Michigan